Young White woman in blue turtle neck, bored in college class on phone

 1. Signing up for 8:00 am classes

 This is probably the biggest mistake ever.
 You may think because you were able to wake up at 7:00 am or earlier in high school that it would make logical sense to choose an 8:00 am class so you can just get it out of the way.
 Wrong!
-Classes at eight in the morning work in theory, but waking up for an 8:00 am class can seem almost impossible in college with late nights and large work loads.
-And when you skip classes, you can kiss your good grade goodbye.
+Classes at eight in the morning work in theory, but waking up for an 8:00 am class can seem almost impossible in college with late nights and large workloads.
+And when you skip classes, you can kiss your good grades goodbye.
 If you have the choice, reject the 8:00 am and go for a time that’s a bit more reasonable.
-Everyone is different, but for me 10:00 am is the earliest I’ll schedule a class.
+Everyone is different, but for me, 10:00 am is the earliest I’ll schedule a class.

-Related: A Guide to Choosing the Best First Year College Classes
+Related: A Guide to Choosing the Best First-Year College Classes

 2. Signing up for 6:00 pm labs